 What a disappointment The Line of Beauty turned out to be.

-This winner of the 2004 Booker Prize, was so dull at times that I was tempted to abandon it in preference for the ingredients panel of a cereal packet.
+This winner of the 2004 Booker Prize was so dull at times that I was tempted to abandon and go in search of more interesting reading material — a railway timetable, the instruction booklet for my cooker or th ingredients panel of a cereal packet.
+All were far more enticing than Alun Hollinghurst’s text.

-It’s meant to be a novel reflecting on the nature of Britain in the 1980s, the era of Margaret Thatcher and a time of economic euphoria and ultra confidence among the privileged governing classes.
-This is also the decade that saw the emergence of the Aids/HIV crisis.
+The Line of Beauty is meant to be a novel reflecting on the nature of Britain in the 1980s.
+This was the era of Margaret Thatcher, economic euphoria and ultra confidence among the privileged governing classes.
+But it was also the decade that saw the emergence of the Aids/HIV crisis.

-He’s invited by his friend Toby, the son of a rising Tory MP (Gerald Fedden) to move into their upmarket family house as a lodger while he undertakes his postgraduate research on Henry James.
+Nick Guest is an Oxford graduate from a middle class background.
+During his time at university he got to mingle with people from wealth, power and titles.
+Through one of his friends, Toby Fedden, the son of a rising star in the Tory party, he’s invited to take up residence in the Fedden’s upmarket house while he undertakes his postgraduate research on Henry James.
 His presence in the house gives Nick a chance to mingle with aristocrats and politicians, to party in castles, holiday in French chateaux and even to dance with the Prime Minister.

 Transfixed By Beauty